Bargett History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Bargett research.
-Another 399 words (28 lines of text) covering the years 1275, 1500, 1607 and 1180 are included under the topic Early Bargett History in all our PDF Extended History products and printed products wherever possible.
+Another 200 words (14 lines of text) covering the years 1180, 1275, 1500 and 1607 are included under the topic Early Bargett History in all our PDF Extended History products and printed products wherever possible.

 Bargett Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bargett include Bargate, Bargett, Bargatt, Barrgate, Baregate and many more.

-Early Notables of the Bargett family (pre 1700)
+Early Notables of the Bargett family

 More information is included under the topic Early Bargett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bargett family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Symon Barcott, who settled in Bermuda in 1635; Johannas Barget, who came to Halifax, N.S. in 1752; Thomas Barget, who settled in Virginia in 1773; and Avon Barcott, who came to Ontario in 1871..